sigsum/sigsum-go/README.md

-# sigsum-lib-go
+# sigsum-go
-A sigsum logging Go library and basic command line utilities
+Sigsum library and basic command-line utilities in Go.